BAMresearch/LebeDigital/lebedigital/raw_data_processing/mixture/readme.md

 - Admixture: Quantity and density ("$$PlasticizerQtyInMix_Value$$"^^xsd:decimal, "$$PlasticizerDensity_Value$$"^^xsd:decimal)
 - AirContent: Quantity and density ("$$AirContent_Value$$"^^xsd:decimal, "$$AirDensity_Value$$"^^xsd:decimal)

+Please note:
-The following information is not existent in the raw data:
+- The following information is not existent in the raw data:
 Cement 2: Quantity and density ("$$CEMIIQtyInMix_Value$$"^^xsd:decimal, "$$CEMIIDensity_Value$$"^^xsd:decimal)
-For calculating the water-cement-ratio, CemI is used.
+- For calculating the water-cement-ratio, Cem I is used.
+- 'OkrillaDensity' ('Zuschlag (gesamt)') seems to have no value given in most raw data files.
+Instead the volume is given.
+- 'AirContent' seems to have no value given for quantity and density in most raw files.
+Only the volume is given.